Experimental Use of Quercetin and Dasatinib for Anti-aging: Benefits, Dosages, Cost, Risks and Where to Get the Drugs

 Read Also: Harvard Medical School: Dasatinib and Quercetin Could Be Used to Rejuvenate Older Organs for Transplantation

-Although this combination of drugs has not been approved for use in general human populations as an anti-aging treatment, prospective clinical studies have evaluated the effectiveness of a combination supplement on the epigenetic aging rate of study participants.
-The results predict considerable therapeutic effects of these drug combinations in decelerating aging and prolonging longevity.
+Although this combination of drugs has not been approved for use in the general population as an anti-aging treatment, prospective clinical studies have evaluated the effectiveness of the combination on the epigenetic aging rate of study participants.
+Early results suggest that this drug combination may have therapeutic potential in decelerating biological aging and promoting healthy longevity.

 Mechanisms of action

-Various senolytics, including a combination of Dasatinib and Quercetin, can selectively remove these increasing senescent cells.
-The mechanism of action for these drugs is by transiently disabling the survival networks that protect senescent cells from apoptosis.
+Various senolytics, including the combination of dasatinib and quercetin, can selectively eliminate senescent cells as they accumulate with age.
+The mechanism of action for these drugs involves transiently disabling the survival pathways that protect senescent cells from undergoing apoptosis.

 Quercetin